Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Water’s lower density in its solid form is due to the way hydrogen bonds orient as they freeze: the water molecules push farther apart compared to liquid water.
 With most other liquids, solidification when the temperature drops includes lowering kinetic energy between molecules, allowing them to pack even more tightly than in liquid form and giving the solid a greater density than the liquid.

-The lower density of ice, as Figure 2.14 depicts, an anomaly causes it to float at the surface of liquid water, such as in an iceberg or ice cubes in a glass of water.
+The lower density of ice, as Figure 2.14 depicts, causes it to float at the surface of liquid water, such as in an iceberg or ice cubes in a glass of water.
 In lakes and ponds, ice will form on the water's surface creating an insulating barrier that protects the animals and plant life in the pond from freezing.
 Without this insulating ice layer, plants and animals living in the pond would freeze in the solid block of ice and could not survive.
 The expansion of ice relative to liquid water causes the detrimental effect of freezing on living organisms.
 The ice crystals that form upon freezing rupture the delicate membranes essential for living cells to function, irreversibly damaging them.
 Cells can only survive freezing if another liquid like glycerol temporarily replaces the water in them.

 Figure 2.14 Hydrogen bonding makes ice less dense than liquid water.
 The (a) lattice structure of ice makes it less dense than the liquid water's freely flowing molecules, enabling it to (b) float on water. (credit a: modification of work by Jane Whitney, image created using Visual Molecular Dynamics (VMD) software1; credit b: modification of work by Carlos Ponte)